Surgery Overview & Recovery

-Cosmetic laser eyelid surgery is a long-lasting procedure to correct the appearance of droopy eyelids and under eye bags.
-Dr. Stout is renowned for restoring eyes to their former youthful state and creating a natural, refreshed appearance for his patients, both women and men.
+Cosmetic laser eyelid surgery is a procedure to correct the appearance of droopy eyelids and under eye bags.
+Dr. Stout is renowned for restoring eyes to a more youthful state and creating a natural, refreshed appearance for his patients, both women and men.

 Dr. Stout specializes in laser eyelid surgery, which is performed by making an incision with a laser beam as opposed to a traditional scalpel.
 This technique has several advantages.